syncfusion-content/blazor-docs/blazor/context-menu/customizing-and-multilevel-nesting.md

 ---
 layout: post
-title: Customizing And Multilevel Nesting in Blazor Context Menu Component | Syncfusion
+title: Customizing and Multilevel nesting in Blazor ContextMenu Component | Syncfusion
-description: Learn about Customizing And Multilevel Nesting in Blazor Context Menu component of Syncfusion, and more details.
+description: Learn here all about Customizing and Multilevel nesting in Syncfusion Blazor ContextMenu component and more.
 platform: Blazor
 control: Context Menu
 documentation: ug
 ---

-# Customizing Items and Multilevel Nesting
+# Customizing and Multilevel nesting in Blazor ContextMenu Component

 ## Customizing Context Menu Items